forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 8. Now you can import it into a personal developer instance running **Orlando** or greater.

-## How to publish my scoped application to the ServiceNow&reg; Share
+## How to publish your scoped application to the ServiceNow&reg; Share
 Here are sample instructions for publishing a scoped app to Share:

 https://developer.servicenow.com/blog.do?p=/post/publishing-spoke-to-share/

 https://developer.servicenow.com/blog.do?p=/post/first-share-item/

-## Other areas to expand the Testing Scripts Scoped Application.
+## Other areas to expand the Testing Scripts Scoped Application
 Provide info on getting scoped app certified on Store integration with test mgmt and ATF: